-Are you looking for Sea Ranch pet friendly vacation rentals for your next holiday?
+Are you ready to plan a dog friendly vacation for your next holiday?
 Well you are in luck!
 Abalone Bay is a pet friendly vacation rental.
-Abalone Bay loves to pamper your dog.
+Abalone Bay is a dog friendly vacation rental that loves to pamper your dog.
 We provide a luxurious pet throw for furniture protection.
 Your dog will cuddle in it when the fog creeps in.

 Dogs on Vacation!

 I would highly recommend Abalone Bay for your next Sea Ranch vacation – and if you have dogs you MUST bring them!

 As owners of two dogs, we understand how important it is to bring the whole family along on vacation!
 Sadly there are not many Sea Ranch pet friendly vacation rentals to be found.
 That is why Abalone Bay is a dog friendly vacation rental.

 You’ll find here our rules for dogs at pet friendly Abalone Bay as well as a few helpful hints for traveling with your dog.

 PET FRIENDLY AMENITIES

 - Special welcome packet presented by pet friendly Beach Rentals, our property management company

 - Throw blanket to protect furniture- please do not have pets on the furniture without it

 - Floor welcome mat to wipe paws on when coming in from the beach- works well on your “paws” too